 If you cannot attend one of the locations below, please click here to express your interest in future courses or to find out about hosting a course for your Partnership.

 Cancellation Policy: Due to very high demand for Kennedy Press professional development, please note that a 50% cancellation fee applies to this booking and no refund will be offered for cancellations less than 48 hours before the booked session.
 Name changes are permitted at no cost.

 Events List Navigation

-For more information on the course click here To register, scroll to the bottom of the page.Find out more »
+For more information on the course click here This two-day course will provide leaders and lead learners with the knowledge, skills and resources to train their own staff in how to use the achievement standard and proficiency strands to assess and moderate student work in mathematics.
+To register, scroll to the bottom of the page.Find out more »